 Asset Limits for Medicaid Coverage of Nursing Home Care

 While two-thirds of nursing home residents are covered by Medicaid, at root it is a health care program for the poor.
 The definition of “poor” has become quite complex in the area of nursing home coverage.
-In order to be eligible for Medicaid benefits, a nursing home resident may have no more than $2,000 (in most states) in “countable” assets.
+In order to be eligible for Medicaid benefits, a nursing home resident may have no more than $2,000 (in most states) in “countable” assets, as of 2022.

 All assets are counted against these limits unless the property falls within the short list of “noncountable” assets.
 These include: